 Connecting with your body, feeding your soul, and ultimately being gentle, compassionate, and loving towards yourself, much in the way you would support a friend or child going through a similar situation, may be one of the most important parts of your healing journey.
 Build a relationship with yourself based on love.

-Get to know your body, perceived faults and all, and learn to love her.
+Get to know your body, perceived faults and all, and learn to love all those places.
 By facing these dark feelings head on and with love, I’ve finally felt them leave my cells and everyday I feel lighter, happier, and more certain that I am continuing to walk the right path for my healing journey.
 Because the thing about journeys is that they never end, they simply evolve.

 And remember: Healing is hard, but that doesn’t mean it’s not worth it!

 Thanks for joining me today friend.
 If you know someone who may benefit from reading this post make sure you share it below or send it to them with love.
 And if you need a little extra guidance on your healing journey, feel free to take a look at my customized coaching packages.
 Together we will get to the root of what is holding you back so that you can release and heal your body.

 In love and happiness,